Adelphi Panthers: Baseball

 The baseball team has participated in the NCAA Tournament 16 times in its history, and has advanced to the Division II College World Series four times.
 The team has seen several of their players selected in the MLB first year player draft, including Bobby Lanigan who was selected in the 3rd round (92nd overall) by the Minnesota Twins in 2008 and Keith Couch who was selected 413th overall by the Boston Red Sox in 2010.
 In 2013, the Panthers' single-season and career saves leader Dillion McNamara was selected in the 27th round by the New York Yankees.

-The baseball team is currently led by former Yankees bullpen coach Dom Scala, who was named head coach in 2004.
+The baseball team is currently led by Bill Ianciello, who succeeded former Yankees bullpen coach Dom Scala (2004 - 2021), who was named head coach in 2021.
 Their home games are played at William J. Bonomo Memorial Field, a state of the art artificial turf complex located in the heart of the campus.

 Soccer

 Adelphi fields both a men's and women's soccer team.
 Adelphi's men's soccer team competed at the NCAA Division I level until 2012, following the dissolution of the Atlantic Soccer Conference in 2011; starting in 2013, men's soccer will compete at the Division II level.